heripedroso/CafeTeoricoTV_SpaceShip/README.md

 ## About The Project

 :brazil:<br>
-Este é um projeto que visa tornar o aprendizado de orientação a objetos um pouco mais interessante.
-O código está o mais simples possível e ao mesmo tempo tentei deixar as técnicas de OO bem evidentes.<br>
+Este é um projeto que comecei para praticar um pouco do Orientação a Objetos.
+Tentei implementar alguns testes automatizados mas ainda não domino bem a prática de usar Mocks.<br>
 :uk:<br>
 This is an attemptive to turn the OOP learning a bit more interesting.
 I tried to code in the simplest way I could, but I hope you can notice the OOP techniques.<br>